HappyCerberus/cpp-coding-interview/manuscript/003_traversal_002_variants.md

 However, a couple of more advanced variants are also reasonably frequent.
 This section will discuss three: working with multiple dimensions, non-unit costs, and propagating constraints.

+This section also demonstrates each variant using a concrete problem, all available in the companion repository.
+Try solving each of them before you read the corresponding solution.

 ### Multi-dimensional traversal

 Applying a depth-first or breadth-first search to a problem with additional spatial dimensions should be straightforward.
 From the algorithm's perspective, additional dimensions only introduce a broader neighborhood for each space.
 In some problems, the additional dimensions will not be that obvious.